rtm516/GeyserMC-wiki/Understanding-the-Config.md

 # You can ignore this when not using Floodgate.
 floodgate-key-file: public-key.pem

-## the Xbox/MCPE username is the key for the Java server auth-info
+# The Xbox/Minecraft Bedrock username is the key for the Java server auth-info.
-## this allows automatic configuration/login to the remote Java server
+# This allows automatic configuration/login to the remote Java server.
-## if you are brave/stupid enough to put your Mojang account info into
+# If you are brave enough to put your Mojang account info into a config file.
-## a config file
+# Uncomment the lines below to enable this feature.
 #userAuths:
-#  bluerkelp2: # MCPE/Xbox username
+#  BedrockAccountUsername: # Your Minecraft: Bedrock Edition username
-#    email: not_really_my_email_address_mr_minecrafter53267@gmail.com # Mojang account email address
+#    email: javaccountemail@example.com # Your Minecraft: Java Edition email
+#    password: javaccountpassword123 # Your Minecraft: Java Edition password
+#
+#  bluerkelp2:
+#    email: not_really_my_email_address_mr_minecrafter53267@gmail.com
 #    password: "this isn't really my password"
-#
-#  herpderp40300499303040503030300500293858393589:
-#    email: herpderp@derpherp.com
-#    password: dooooo

 # Bedrock clients can freeze when opening up the command prompt for the first time if given a lot of commands.
 # Disabling this will prevent command suggestions from being sent and solve freezing for Bedrock clients.
 command-suggestions: true

-# The following two options enable "ping passthrough" - the MOTD and/or player count gets retrieved from the Java server.
+# The following three options enable "ping passthrough" - the MOTD, player count and/or protocol name gets retrieved from the Java server.
 # Relay the MOTD from the remote server to Bedrock players.
 passthrough-motd: false
+# Relay the protocol name (e.g. BungeeCord [X.X], Paper 1.X) - only really useful when using a custom protocol name!
+# This will also show up on sites like MCSrvStatus. <mcsrvstat.us>
+passthrough-protocol-name: false
 # Relay the player count and max players from the remote server to Bedrock players.
 passthrough-player-counts: false
 # Enable LEGACY ping passthrough.
 There is no need to enable this unless your MOTD or player count does not appear properly.